betulnecanli/betulnecanli/README.md

 If you find my content helpful or want to support this mission, thank you — it means the world 💙

-<a href="https://buymeacoffee.com/betulnecanli">You can also book a 1:1 session, suggest a video topic, or just say hi.
+<a href="https://buymeacoffee.com/betulnecanli">You can also pick a video topic, or just say hi.
 I’m really glad you’re here! </a>